pearfalse/roxtract/README.md

 # Roxtract

 A library for analysing and extracting data from a RISC OS ROM image.
-It also includes a basic command-line app for dumping the module chain.
+It also includes a basic command-line app for dumping info about the module chain.

-The library is in very early stages and has only been tested on Acorn RISC OS 3.11.
+The library is in very early stages, but can correctly identify every Acorn-era published ROM image of RISC OS (and Arthur 1.20; it can identify the module chain in Arthur 0.30).

 ## As a Rust library